mefe06/feature-selection/README.md

 # Binary Mask Optimization Algorithm Repository

-This repository provides the code for our paper:
-The repository includes the used datasets.
+This repository provides the code for our paper: Binary Feature Mask Optimization for Feature Selection The repository includes the used datasets.

 ## Installation